lerebear/sizeup-core/README.md

 ### Regenerating the Typescript interface for the configuration schema

 We use a [JSON schema](./src/config/schema.json) to define the configuration options that this library supports.
-We then use the [`json-schema-to-typescript`](https://www.npmjs.com/package/json-schema-to-typescript) package to generate the [TypeScript `Configuration` interface](./src/configuration.ts) that we use in code..
+We then use the [`json-schema-to-typescript`](https://www.npmjs.com/package/json-schema-to-typescript) package to generate the [TypeScript `Configuration` interface](./src/configuration.ts) that we use in code.

 [`json-schema-to-typescript`](https://www.npmjs.com/package/json-schema-to-typescript) has two notable shortcomings: